 A film noir aficionado, she's presented movies and moderated interviews for the Los Angeles Film Noir Festival at The American Cinematheque's Egyptian Theater and the Palm Springs Noir Festival.
-She also contributed DVD commentary on the Fox noir classic "Road House" (starring Ida Lupino, Richard Widmark and Cornel Wilde) with Eddie Muller and contributed to featurettes on "Road House," "Moontide" (starring Lupino and Jean Gabin) and "Inferno" (starring Robert Ryan).
+She also contributed DVD commentary on the Fox noir classic "Road House" with Eddie Muller and contributed to featurettes on "Road House," "Moontide" and "Inferno."
 She also presented noir films at The New School, and contributed to a panel with Molly Haskell and Mary Gaitskill.

 She served as one of the main writers for "The Official Michael Jackson Opus," which also includes contributions by Jesse Jackson, Quincy Jones, Jane Fonda and Jane Goodall, among others.

-She guest programmed for Turner Classic Movies, showing Jack Garfein's "Something Wild" starring Carroll Baker and Ralph Meeker and John Berry's "He Ran All the Way" starring John Garfield, and presented William Wellman's pre-code "Night Nurse" at the Austin's famous Alamo Drafthouse Theater.
+She guest programmed for Turner Classic Movies, showing Jack Garfein's "Something Wild" starring Carroll Baker and Ralph Meeker and John Berry's "He Ran All the Way" starring John Garfield, and presented William Wellman's pre-code "Night Nurse" at Austin's famous Alamo Drafthouse Theater.
 She has also written for Criterion -- the essay booklet for their release of Ernst Lubitsch's classic "Design for Living."
-Recently she presented Jack Garfein's rarely seen "Something Wild" and "The Strange One" for the Telluride Film Festival, conducting a Q&A with Mr. Garfein.
+In 2012 she presented Jack Garfein's rarely seen "Something Wild" and "The Strange One" for the Telluride Film Festival, conducting a Q&A with Mr. Garfein.
 She has written and narrated a video essay about Warren Oates for The Criterion Collection's release of Monte Hellman's "The Shooting" and "Ride in the Whirlwind," to be released in November.

 She lives in Los Angeles.